soulatcrossroad/dawnscribbler.github.io/about.md

 permalink: /about/
 ---

 The weight of writing is the price of a soul.
 Writing about the things of God is like playing with fire; it burns and reveals the secrets of the heart.
-May these written words not bring us condemnation but keep us safe for eternal life.
+May these written words not bring me condemnation, nor any who reads them, but keep us safe for eternal life.
 Amen.

 ## Favourite Resources